StidZhang/homepage/documentation.md

 such situation.

-2. Both "Execute R" and "Execute Python" cannot accept RapidMiner model/PerformanceVector etc. as input, which will turns out to be data table in R or pandas.Dataframe inside the script.
+2. Both "Execute R" and "Execute Python" cannot accept RapidMiner model/PerformanceVector etc. as input, which will turns out to be data table in R or pandas.Dataframe inside the script, so an operator like "Performace to Data" is required if a script is needed..
 For executing model, performaceVector or any other thing, the "Execute Script" use Groovy scripts/Java codes.

 ## Regression Model in RapidMiner